-Assistant Professor at the Faculty of Pharmacy, University of Manitoba, Canada.
-President of the Womenís Health Research Foundation of Canada.
-Member of the Manitoba Drug Standards and Therapeutics Committee.
-Academic Editor of PLOS ONE.
-Board member of the Association of Faculties of Pharmacy of Canada.
+Professor at the College of Pharmacy, Rady Faculty of Health Sciences, University of Manitoba, Canada.
+Former Member of the Canadian Drug Expert Committee and the Manitoba Drug Standards and Therapeutics Committee.
+Member of the PEBC Panel of Examiners for the Pharmacist Evaluating Examination.
+Board member of the Women's Health Research Foundation of Canada.

 Stefan Baral is a physician epidemiologist and an Associate Professor in the Department of Epidemiology at the Johns Hopkins School of Public Health (JHSPH).
 Stefan has led epidemiological studies among key populations including men who have sex with men and sex workers in Southern, Eastern, and Western African countries as well as in Central and Southeastern Asia.
 Stefan acts as the Director of the Key Populations Program for the Center for Public Health and Human Rights at the JHSPH.

 Dr. Bibiloni Esteva has a degree in Biology (2007) and Biochemistry (2008) and PhD in Human Nutrition (2012) from the University of the Balearic Islands.
 She is a researcher at the Institute of Health Carlos III (CIBERobn, Pathophysiology of Obesity and Nutrition) and Assistant Professor of the Department of Fundamental Biology and Health Sciences of the University of the Balearic Islands.